dqduong2003/dqduong2003/README.md

 ### Hi there 👋 I'm Daniel Dang

-🏫 I'm currently doing a Bachelor of Computer Science at Swinburne University of Technology
+🏫 I recently graduated from Swinburne University of Technology with Bachelor of Computer Science.

 💻 I'm a passionate data science student with a strong interest in machine learning and artificial intelligence.